"1984": Ruling Party Rewrites History

 "I believe we shared something else, unique to us at that time - the chance to make one grand and uncomplicated gesture of personal sacrifice and faith, which might never occur again ... few of us yet knew that we had come to a war of antique muskets and jamming machine-guns, to be led by brave but bewildered amateurs.
 But for the moment there were no half-truths and hesitations, we had found a new freedom, almost a new morality, and discovered a new Satan- fascism.’”

 Unlike World War II, the wrong side won, and Franco held power until his death in 1975.
 However, unlike most other unsuccessful fights, the victors did not write the history.

 Orwell, who was shot in his throat, wrote Homage to Catalonia about his experience in Spain.
 Many say that Nineteen Eighty-Four was inspired by Spain.
-The English writer saw totalitarianism in Barcelona, when Soviet agents created an elaborate lie to discredit Trotskyists as fascists spies in the Spanish government.
+The English writer saw totalitarianism in Barcelona when Soviet agents created an elaborate lie to discredit Trotskyists as fascist spies in the Spanish government.